-As a contributor to Firefox, Firefox OS, or any Mozilla project, you'll often file bugs or submit patches that result in changes needing to be made to the documentation, here on MDN.
+As a contributor to Firefox, or other Mozilla projects, you'll often file bugs or submit patches that result in changes needing to be made to the documentation, here on MDN.
 This article provides tips to help ensure those documentation updates occur.

-When you file a bug which, upon resolution, will likely require its documentation being updated, you should add the
+When you file a bug which, upon resolution, will likely require documentation being updated, you should add the

 dev-doc-needed keyword to the bug.

 You don't need to wait until the bug is fixed.
 It's preferable, for the doc team, if you add this keyword well in advance of the bug being resolved.
 This lets us plan ahead.
 That said, it's never too late to apply

 dev-doc-needed to your bugs!

 Note: If you use the

-addon-compat keyword to flag a bug will impact add-on compatibility, you should also add
+addon-compat keyword to flag a bug that will impact add-on compatibility, you should also add

-The writing team uses Bugzilla queries, as well as a special documentation tracking site that interfaces with Bugzilla, to track our work.
+The writing team uses Bugzilla queries to track our work.
 By using

 dev-doc-needed, your bugs will get brought to our attention, improving the likelihood your efforts will be escalated in a timely manner.

 When a bug's contents are documented, the person doing the work will replace the

 dev-doc-needed keyword with

-dev-doc-complete, adding a comment to the bug with links to the pages that were updated, or created to cover the bug's contents.
-You should try to review any changes to help ensure the writer is correct.
+dev-doc-complete, adding a comment to the bug with links to the pages that were updated or created to cover the bug's contents.
+You should try to review any changes to help ensure the writer's work is correct.

 This brings us to the next point.
-Not only should you make yourself avilable, to answer questions writers may have, some basic preparation can stave off a lot of back and forth.
+Not only should you make yourself available, to answer questions writers may have; some basic preparation can help avoid a lot of needless back and forth communication.

 Try to add a note to the bug, indicating exactly what needs documenting.
 A lot of bugs have rather cryptic descriptions, or the documentation issue at hand isn't obvious from the bug's description.